sspanak/dimmusaurus/README.md

 # dimmusaurus
 *Version 7.3*

-A small, beautiful and fast website for Dimmu Saurus, that works equally good on a powerful PC and on an old Nokia running Opera Mini.
-It won't be of much use for you unless you are Dimmu Saurus, though.
+A small, beautiful and fast wiki-like site for Dimmu Saurus, that works equally good on a powerful PC and on an old Nokia running Opera Mini.

 Visit http://dimmu-saurus.net.